Live at 5 (Canadian TV program)

 Live at 5 is a Canadian television news program that airs weekdays on CP24 from 5:00 - 5:30 p.m.
-Starting in July 2017, CTV Toronto started to simulcast the program in addition to Live at 5:30.
+It was also simulcast on CTV Toronto in addition to Live at 5:30 between July 2017 and November 2023.
 The show features breaking news, weather, and traffic.
 Also a brief look at the Top Stories of the day.
-The special weather forecast will be presented by meteorologist Chris Potter.

 History

 Live at 5 premiered on January 14, 2008, as a 15-minute newscast before going to talk shows, the original hosts were, Ann Rohmer and George Lagogianes.
 On January 19, 2010, the program was expanded to 30-minutes in the wake of budget cuts at Rogers Media's Citytv stations across Canada including the cancellation of their 5 p.m. newscast for Toronto which is now followed by its newly launched half-hour newscast, Live at 5:30.

 Set

-The CP24 studio is located on the second floor of 299 Queen Street West.
-Large north-facing windows look out towards Queen Street.
+The CP24 studio is located at 9 Channel Nine Court.
 The set and newsroom is home to Live at 5 and most of the other CP24-produced programming.